sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/README.md

 I still think there's so much work that can be done here.
 So many "if => then" ECDO implications that can be researched and fleshed out.
 The repo is turning into a proper goldmine but it's only the seeds for a proper refinement.
 Each lead could probably take a month to research properly.

+## Human timelines vs physical marker dating

+Obviously we are looking for a great convergence of both, but in terms of preference I would say I have to prefer human timelines.
+When well-kept, they are more trustworthy than reconstructions from physical markers.

 ## Fine-Tuning

-Human accounts can be very useful in fine-tuning the timeline - for example, Exodus is accounted (by Velikovsky) as having happened in the spring.
-So if this was a global account it must have happened at the same time of the year elsewhere.
+Detailed human accounts can be very useful in fine-tuning the timeline by aligning with accounts from other places in the world:

-Events that are documented as being contemporary, or events where a certain temporal distance dependency is known, are also very helpful.

-Another such detail would be accounts of the Sun having a certain specific anomalic trajectory (ex: the biblical Joshua cataclysm).
-These can then be cross-referenced wrt time of the day in other locations of the world.
+- time of the year (ex: Exodus in spring)
+- contemporary events, or events with a known temporal distance from each other
+- specific anomalic paths of the Sun (ex: Joshua)

 Historical continuity of significant continued human activity without a recorded account of a flood may be the easiest way to "disprove" an ECDO event.
 Still, the ensuing chaos may have made it difficult to document the event properly.